vivek1986/RealMe2Pro_KnowledgeBase/MainDocument.md

 > Erase Downloaded apps and their data is for erasing downloaded apps only and phone data, Music and other non-app can be retained

 > Erase all data is for Erase all data, including photos and music

+#### Method 2:

+- After turning off the phone, press and hold the [Power button] and the [Volume Down button] at the same time.
+After the phone vibrates, release it, and the phone will automatically enter Recovery mode.

+1. After entering Recovery mode, select the language first.

+2. Choose "Wipe Data".

+3. Choose "Format Data".

+4. Maybe enter the verification code

+5. After entering the verification code, select "Format".

+> Note:

+> Online Update is Update the Online Software.

+> Wipe Data will erase all data & default system settings.

+> Reboot only restart the phone.

+> Power off will power the device off.